railwayapp/docs/src/docs/deploy/dockerfiles.md

 ## Environment Variables

-If you need to use the environment variables that Railway injects at build time, you must specify them in the Dockerfile with
+If you need to use the environment variables that Railway injects at build time, you must specify them in the Dockerfile with:
 ```dockerfile
 ARG EnvironmentVariable
 ```

-Be sure to declare your environment variables in the stage they are required in.
+Be sure to declare your environment variables in the stage they are required in:
 ```dockerfile
 FROM node